maateoe/uses-for-asymmetric-cryptography/README.md

 <h2>Description</h2>
-The objective of this project is to showcase the practical application of SSH keys in enhancing security measures.
-Focused on utilizing SSH Key Pair in conjunction with OpenSSL, the project aims to illustrate encryption and decryption techniques applied to a text file containing sensitive data.
+The objective of this project is to showcase the practical application of cryptographic keys in enhancing security measures.
+Focused on utilizing SSH Key pair in conjunction with OpenSSL key pair, the project aims to illustrate encryption and decryption techniques applied to a text file containing sensitive data.
 Additionally, to ensure data integrity, the project incorporates a Git commit mechanism.
-Through this, the project aims to provide a comprehensive demonstration of leveraging SSH keys for improving security protocols.
+Through this, the project aims to provide a comprehensive demonstration of using SSH keys for improving security.
 <br />

 <h2>Utilities Used</h2>